NeuralStorm/Behavioral-Control-Programs/tilt_hardware_control/tilt_hardware_control/readme.md

 wait for start pulse
 for i in 0..num_tilts:
     perform tilt i
+    wait for after_tilt_delay
     if reward enabled:
         dispense water
-    wait for a random time within delay range waits for the user to press enter
+    wait for a random time within delay_range waits for the user to press enter
 ```